 There has been increasing interest in the benefits of fasting and calorie restriction in recent years, with these claims supported by some experts.
-A new study emanating from Georgia State University has found further evidence that these practices lead to production of a molecule that is capable of slowing the vascular aging process.
+A new study emanating from Georgia State University has found further evidence that these practices lead to the production of a molecule that is capable of slowing the vascular aging process.

-The researchers who carried out the study found that a molecule that fasting or calorie restriction produces is useful for keeping the vascular system in good state.
+The researchers who carried out the study found that a molecule that fasting or calorie restriction produces is useful for keeping the vascular system in a good state.
 It keeps our arteries lithe and young.

 The molecule is believed to be capable of helping to prevent a number of serious or undesirable age-related medical conditions.
-These include cancer, cardiovascular disease and Alzheimer’s disease, which become more susceptible to as they get older.
+These include cancer, cardiovascular disease, and Alzheimer’s disease, which become more susceptible to as they get older.